UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week09/installation_instructions_week11.md

 ## Get relevant webpage templete files (have video starting from here)

-git clone, make sure windows folks have git
+git clone, make sure windows folks have git ALSO, folks need to install bundler

 **Notes for Windows install:**
  * You need to have git installed - <a href="https://git-scm.com/">download link here</a>.
 You will have to restart your computer.